 In my twenties I started doing half marathons and marathons in British Columbia, Canada while living there.
 Trail running was great in the city where I was living, so I started looking at trail marathons instead of road.
 My first trail marathon was in Moab, Utah.
 In 2014 I noticed some friends did a marathon in Whitehorse - in February!
 I had no idea that was a thing.
 I immediately looked up the race and realized the MYAU had been going for over 10 years and I’d never heard of it.
 When I saw there was a 430-mile option to Dawson City, I decided I would go for that one.
 Long story short, I finished it in 12.5 days and was hooked on the trail and long distance in general.

 I came back and did the 300 on foot (as a team with another woman), the 430 again on foot and skis, traveled to Alaska for the 2018 ITI 300 miler, and have also done a handful of 100k, 50k, 50 miles, 120 miles, and even went back to Moab to do a 240-mile desert race two years in a row.
-Then I got a fat bike and completed the 300-mile MYAU last year.
-This year is a big year for me on the bike in the 430 race!
+Then I got a fat bike and completed the 300-mile MYAU in 2022 and the 430 race in 2023.

 The appeal of the Yukon Arctic Ultra